Reverse Mentoring

-Reverse mentoring pairs younger employees with executive team members to mentor them on various topics of strategic and cultural relevance.
-This approach has precedent: in the late 1990s, GE’s Jack Welch used reverse mentoring to teach senior executives about the Internet.
+Reverse mentoring is a process that pairs younger people/employees with older/executive team members to mentor them on various topics of strategic and cultural relevance.
+This approach has precedent: in the late 1990s, it was used reverse mentoring to teach senior executives about the Internet.
 But modern reverse mentoring extends far beyond just sharing knowledge about technology; today’s programs focus on how senior executives think about strategic issues, leadership, and the mindset with which they approach their work.

 In our research, we found three main benefits of reverse-mentoring programs.